deltaphc/raylib-rs/ROADMAP.md

 SetWindowSize - only if FLAG_WINDOW_RESIZABLE is set

-GetFileNameWithoutExt - memory should be freed GetDirectoryFiles && ClearDirectoryFiles - memory should be freed LoadDroppedFiles && UnloadDroppedFiles - free memory
+GetFileNameWithoutExt - memory should be freed LoadDirectoryFiles() && LoadDirectoryFiles() - memory should be freed LoadDroppedFiles && UnloadDroppedFiles - free memory